Microservices Best Practices For Leaders and Coders

 Microservices Best Practice #10: Continuous Integration And Continuous Deployment (CI/CD)

-A crucial Microservices Best Practice in the world of microservices is Continuous Integration and Continuous Deployment, or CI/CD.
+A crucial Microservices Best Practice in microservices is Continuous Integration and Continuous Deployment, or CI/CD.
 Microservice testing, integration, and deployment are automated by CI/CD pipelines, enabling quick and reliable pushes of changes into production.
 CI/CD tools for pipelines aid in maintaining the integrity of the entire system because each microservice is created and tested independently.
-These procedures can be automated so that development teams can offer new features and bug fixes quickly, respond to user input right away, and uphold a high standard of software quality throughout the microservices ecosystem.
+These procedures can be automated so that development teams can offer new features and bug fixes quickly, respond to user input immediately, and uphold a high software quality standard throughout the microservices ecosystem.

-The key principles of the microservices architecture are well aligned with this Microservices Best Practice, which not only speeds up development cycles but also improves the application’s general agility and responsiveness.
+The key principles of the microservices architecture are well aligned with this Microservices Best Practice, which speeds up development cycles and improves the application’s general agility and responsiveness.

-We can set up CI/CD pipelines for each microservice in the project for a video streaming service.
+We can set up CI/CD pipelines for each microservice in the video streaming service project.
 For instance, testing and deployment can be automated via the CI/CD pipeline for the Recommendation Service.
-As a result, we are able to update each microservice consistently and quickly, maintaining high software quality and responsiveness to user feedback.
+As a result, we can update each microservice consistently and quickly, maintaining high software quality and responsiveness to user feedback.

 Microservices Best Practice #11: Use A Centralized Logging And Monitoring System